 \subsubsection{\mainblock{} (\mainblockshort{}).}

-Our block is a plugin that can be inserted at any stage in the decoder architecture, taking task-specific features as inputs, here {$(f_S,f_D,f_N)$}, and outputting refined features, here $(\tilde{f}_S,\tilde{f}_D,\tilde{f}_N)$.
-The block consists of one {bidirectional} xTAM module (\cref{sec:xtam}) per task pair, each returning {two} directional features which are fused to the input task features.

-Considering $i$ to be the primary task, we concatenate the $n-1$ \textit{directional features} $f_{\dir{j}{i}}|_{j\in T \setminus \{i\}}${, contributing} towards task $i${, along} the channel dimension.
-The concatenated feature map\todo{} is then processed with $F_{\dir{}{i}}\,$ (depicted as square blocks in \cref{fig:mtl}): a 1x1 convolution followed by a batch-normalization~\cite{ioffe2015batch} and ReLU activation.
+Our block can be inserted at any stage in the decoder, taking input task-specific features as inputs, here $(f_S,f_D,f_N)$, and outputting refined features, here $(\tilde{f}_S,\tilde{f}_D,\tilde{f}_N)$.
+The block consists of one bidirectional xTAM module (\cref{sec:xtam}) per task pair, each returning two directional features which are fused to the input task features.
+Considering $i$ to be the primary task, we concatenate the $n-1$ \textit{directional features} $f_{\dir{j}{i}}|_{j\in T \setminus \{i\}}$, contributing towards task $i$, along the channel dimension.
+The concatenated feature map is then processed with $F_{\dir{}{i}}\,$ (depicted as square blocks in \cref{fig:mtl}): a 1x1 convolution followed by a batch-normalization~\cite{ioffe2015batch} and ReLU activation.
 Projected features are then fused with the main task base features, $f_i$, via an element-wise addition denoted $\bigoplus$, leading to the final refined features $\tilde{f}_i$:

 where $[...]$ is the channel-wise concatenation operation.
-Intuitively, {the xTAM} \textit{directional features} are combined in $F_{\dir{}{i}}\,$ to constitute multi-modal residuals that complement original features $f_i$.
+Intuitively, the xTAM \textit{directional features} are combined in $F_{\dir{}{i}}\,$ to constitute multi-modal residuals that complement original features $f_i$.
 By design, the refined features have same dimensions than the input task-specific features.

-{Although, it is possible to insert a \mainblockshort{} at several levels in the decoder.
-We show experimentally that the overall best choice is to have a single block before the last layer.}
+Although it is possible to insert a \mainblockshort{} at several levels in the decoder.
+We show experimentally that the overall best choice is to have a single block before the last layer.

-\subsubsection{{Training.}}
+\subsubsection{Training.}

-To train our framework, we use a multi-scale multi-task objective defined as a linear combination of the task losses applied at two {or more} stages of the decoder: {before any mTEB}, and on the full resolution output. {Although we do not explicitly introduce} losses to encourage cross-task distillation, this is made possible implicitly by the design of xTAM and \mainblockshort{}. {More details are provided in~\cref{sec:supp-method-training}}.
+To train our framework, we use a multi-scale multi-task objective defined as a linear combination of the task losses applied at two or more stages of the decoder: before any \mainblockshort{}, and on the full resolution output.
+Although we do not explicitly introduce losses to encourage cross-task distillation, this is made possible implicitly by the design of xTAM and \mainblockshort{}.
+More details in the supplementary.